NeuraByte-UCSD-ITS/nutrirate/README.md

 - **Null Hypothesis (H₀):** There is no difference in the average user rating (as measured by the “average_rating” column) between high-protein and low-protein recipes
 - **Alternative Hypothesis (H₁):** High-protein recipes receive significantly lower average ratings than low-protein recipes

-**Modeling Context**
-If we later build a model to predict ratings, the target variable will be **average_rating** (a continuous variable), making this a regression problem.

 ---

 ## Cleaning and EDA

 In order to properly assess our interests we completed the following data cleaning steps:

-1. Left merge the datasets with recipes on id and interactions on recipe_id This allows us to see each rating tied with the approriate recipe
+1. Left merge the datasets with recipes on id and interactions on recipe_id.
+    - This allows us to see each rating tied with the approriate recipe

-2. Converte the submitted and date columns to datetime datatype
+2. Convert the submitted and date columns to datetime datatype (preference).

 3. Replace ratings of 0 with NaN.
-    Ratings of 0 indicate that someone did not rate the food.
+    - Ratings of 0 indicate that someone did not rate the food.
 In order to avoid a drop in mean ratings, we substitute 0 with NaN which avoids all 0's in future calculations.

-4. Parse the nutrition column
+4. Split the nutrition column into sub-features.
-    Orignally, this column is a string structured like a list.
+    - Orignally, this column is a string structured like a list.
 We convert each nutritional value in the String to a float in order to be able to perform further analysis.

 5. Concat new float columns created from the nutrition (calories, total_fat, sugar, sodium, protein, saturated_fat, and carbohydrates) column to our merged dataframe.